opentensor/TensorWiki/content/intro/index.md

 ```

 ---
-### 02 / VALIDATING
+### 02 Validating

-Tao holders looking to govern Bittensor directly and use the network at its full capactiy bandwidth and fidelity.
+Tao holders who wish to govern Bittensor directly and use the network at its full capactiy bandwidth and fidelity.

 ```bash
 bittensor/